gruebite/zzz/README.md

 tags: small, humanoid, lawful evil armor class: 12

-# : can appear on the same line, here (2d6 - 2) is a child of 5
+# : can appear on the same line, here "(2d6 - 2)" is a child of "5"
 hit points: 5 : (2d6 - 2)

-# You can use this for meta attributes, if necessary.
+# This can be used for meta tagging
 speed: 30 : ft

 # Continuing on a newline.
-Indentation is exact to describe a parent/child relationship
+The indentation is exactly 2 spaces to describe a parent/child relationship
 stats
   str:7:-2
   dex:15:2